-If you read all of this and you’re looking for some career coaching, I’d love to help!
+If you read all of this and you're looking for some career coaching, we'd love to help!

-I’ve coached thousands of job seekers from new grads to CEOs, from 21 year olds to 60+ year olds, and I’ve helped them land jobs at some pretty amazing places.
-I’d love to work together to get you those same results.
+Our team has coached thousands of job seekers from new grads to CEOs, from 21 year olds to 60+ year olds, and I've helped them land jobs at some pretty amazing places (across six of seven continents – still working on Antarctica!).
+We'd love to work together to get you those same results.

 If you're interested, just head over to our coaching page to book a free Career Clarity call with our team.